tlouarn/tlouarn.github.io/_posts/2021-05-18-api-design-authentication.md

 ```

 Obviously, the final application using our library would not expose client_id and client_secret in the code.
 These credentials would likely be safely stored in a Vault.

+Using Environmnent variables.

+Last but not least, it's best practice to keep the keys as environment variables.
+Do not include them in your code.
+The classic library for this is `python-dotenv` which can read key-value pairs from a `.env` file located at the root of the project.